amandaortega/EVeP/README.md

 Running
 =======

 EVeP was implemented with Python 3.6.
-After installing the prerequisites, you can run the file main.py.
+After installing the prerequisites, you can run the file main.py or call the class EVeP.py.

 Prerequisites
 -------------